moq-wg/moq-transport/draft-ietf-moq-transport.md

 A subscriber can request the starting point to be one of the following values, as idenitfied by the `Mode` parameter:

 * Current: Has value of `0x1` and specifies delivering objects from the beginning of the current group of objects.
-The optional parameter `GroupCount`, if specified, MUST be ignored when processing the hint.
+The optional parameter `GroupCount`, if specified, MUST be ignored when processing this hint.

-* Previous: Has value of `0x2` and specifies delivering objects from earlier group(s).
-The optional parameter `GroupCount` MUST be specified and it specifies the number of groups to go back from the current group.
+* Previous: Has value of `0x2` and specifies delivering objects from earlier group(s) relative to the current group.
+The optional parameter `GroupCount` MUST be specified and it specifies the number of groups to go back from the current group to determine the start point.

 * Next: Has value of `0x3` and specifies delivering objects from future group(s).
-The optional parameter `GroupCount` MUST be specified and it specifies the number of groups, from the current group,  to wait for before delivering the objects.
+The optional parameter `GroupCount` MUST be specified and it specifies the number of groups, from the current group, to wait on before delivering the objects.

-* Now: Has value of `0x4` and specifies delivering object from the current group and the object sequence.
+* Now: Has value of `0x4` and specifies start delivering from the current group and the object sequence.
 The optional parameter `GroupCount`, if specified, MUST be ignored when processing the hint.

 Publishers processing the StartPoint hint needs to take following into consideration: